 Omega Morgan develops creative and intelligent solutions to move the heaviest and bulkiest of loads, and coordinates with various teams and partners to ensure projects are completed successfully.
-Recently, Omega Morgan’s specialized transportation crew had the opportunity to showcase its ability, working with a client to move a 507,000 pound transformer.
+Recently, Omega Morgan’s logistics services crew had the opportunity to showcase its ability, working with a client to move a 507,000 pound transformer.

 This project required that a 507,000-pound transformer be moved from the Coyote Springs Power Plant in Boardman, Oregon to a waiting barge at the Port of Morrow.
 At the Port of Morrow, the trailer was loaded onto a waiting barge and transported by river to the Port of Vancouver, where a waiting ship would carry the transformer overseas.